pouchdb-community/worker-pouch/README.md

 #### Detecting browser support

 Unfortunately, creating workers via Blob URLs is not supported in all browsers.
 In particular, IE, Edge, Safari, and iOS are not supported.
 Luckily, Firefox and Chrome are the browsers that [benefit the most from web workers](http://nolanlawson.com/2015/09/29/indexeddb-websql-localstorage-what-blocks-the-dom/).
-There is also an API to [detect browser support](#detecting-browser-support).

-In Easy Mode, you will need to use the [isSupportedBrowser()](#fallback-for-unsupported-browsers) API if you would like to support browsers other than Firefox and Chrome.
+There is also an API to [detect browser support](#fallback-for-unsupported-browsers), which you must use if you would like to support browsers other than Firefox and Chrome.

 ### Custom Mode